cloudfoundry-attic/bosh-lite/README.md

     ./scripts/make_manifest_spiff
     ```

-1. Create CF release (Skip this step if you want to use a existing release)
+1. Create CF release, substituting the final release you which to create
     ```
     cd ~/workspace/cf-release
-    # update all the submodules and nested submodules
-    ./update
     # create the release from the latest code base
-    bosh create release
+    bosh create release releases/cf-149.yml
-    # enter cf (which is the release name)
+    # enter cf if prompted for the release name)
     ```

 1. Upload created CF release

     ```
     bosh upload release
     # enter yes to confirm

-    # if you want to use a existing release, point out the link while uploading release
-    bosh upload release <your existing release>
     ```

 1. Deploy CF to bosh-lite

     ```
     bosh deploy
     ```